 - Wash your car.
 This gets you outside and helps you burn calories.
 Give yourself a splash to stay cool.

 - Go for walks at the mall.
-To count your steps, buy a pedometer from a sporting goods store.
+Use a phone app or a pedometer to count your steps.
 You can set walking goals to help you stay motivated.

 - Use light weights or stretch bands at home.
 You'll stay fit while you watch TV or listen to music.
 Lift cans of food if you don't want to buy weights.

-- Buy or rent an exercise DVD, or borrow one from the library.
+- Use an online exercise video or a smartphone app.
 You can stay in shape while you stay cool indoors.

 - Go dancing or take dance lessons.
 Or just turn on some music and dance in your living room.
 This gets you moving so you burn calories.

 - Do indoor housework like dusting, vacuuming, or washing the windows.
 This helps you stay active while you keep your home looking good.

 - On trips, stay at hotels with fitness centers or swimming pools.
 Make time for a workout.
 Take a jump rope to use in your room.